 “My god – I’m seventy years old.
 What the hell have I done with my life?”

-The question, at that moment, struck me like a thunder bolt – with the realization that, on that fateful morning, “I’d better have a damned GOOD answer!!!”
-Well that day did in fact arrive, and the question has truly haunted me ever since.
-It’s answer, of course, is in fact the proper response to your question.
-Fortunately, for the sake of my own sanity, not to mention self respect, I think I can honestly offer an acceptable response.
+The question, at that moment, struck me like a thunderbolt – with the realization that, on that fateful morning, “I’d better have a damned GOOD answer!!!”
+Well, that day did in fact arrive, and the question has truly haunted me ever since.
+Its answers, of course, is, in fact, the proper response to your question.
+Fortunately, for the sake of my own sanity, not to mention self-respect, I think I can honestly offer an acceptable response.

 In today’s universe of “specialized” engineering, not many people can claim, as I can, to have designed and fabricated a complete five-line commercially-practical slot machine, and in the process to have personally created the electronic logic, the case design, the graphics, the reels symbols, and all of the electro-mechanical structures needed for successful performance, and to have personally assembled the initial prototype machine.

 In the same context, during my employment at Thor Electronics, I successfully created an in-line cable selector switch, starting with the development of the initial structural concept, performing all phases of design and engineering, through to the development of the assembly and testing stations and all of the special equipment needed for a successful production.
 Three-thousand of these devices were fabricated and delivered to the United States Marine Corp., in which hands they effectively performed in battlefield conditions, including service in the First Gulf War, with a product failure rate of less than 1/10 of one percent.